ZiqiaoZhang/FraSICL/README.md

 paper: Molecular Property Prediction by Semantic-invariant Contrastive Learning

 The current version of codes is just a proof-of-concept of FraSICL model.
-It is not runnable due to the lack of some requirements, e.g. an in-house training package and pre-training datasets.
+It is not runnable due to the lack of some requirements, e.g. an in-house training framework package and pre-training datasets.

 Runnable scripts, pre-training dataset and pre-trained model checkpoints will be uploaded soon.